gamepark/gamepark.github.io/docs/step-by-step-example/display-first-item.md

 In the [next step](step-by-step-example/create-items.md), you will see how to create and display dynamic items.

 :bulb: You could use only dynamic items to show any item in the game.
 However, it would use more space in the database, more bandwidth and more memory to display.

-:bulb: In Colt Super Express, we did not use any static item.
-The Locomotive card could be a static item, however in this case it would require a lot more work in the rules to move the bandit figure in and out the locomotive.